4GeeksAcademy/machine-learning-content/export/importing-static-files.md

 data_array = np.array(data.values)
 ```

-Sometimes we will find purselves dealing with corrupted files thay may include comments, missing values, etc.
+Sometimes we will find ourselves dealing with corrupted files thay may include comments, missing values, etc.
 We can load those corrupted files with Pandas as follows:

 ```py